 I think it’s fair to say that the good old ‘feature’ wall in a bedroom has seen better days.
-Now don’t get me wrong, this decorating trend was huge and well loved, but when it comes to bedroom wall ideas, it’s time for something new.
+Now don’t get me wrong, this decorating trend was huge and well-loved, but when it comes to bedroom wall ideas, it’s time for something new.

-Don’t worry, I am not throwing wallpaper and focal points out all together (despite the title of this post), but rather encouraging you to think more creatively about how to use wall coverings in your bedroom and go beyond the ‘usual’ to embrace new materials, different bedroom wall ideas such as tiles and panelling, or simply making a feature using art and textiles.
+Don’t worry, I’m not throwing wallpaper and focal points out all together (despite the title of this post), but rather encouraging you to think more creatively about how to use wall coverings in your bedroom and go beyond the ‘usual’ to embrace new materials, different bedroom wall ideas such as tiles and panelling, or simply making a feature using art and textiles.

 The trick is to select clearly different designs which share a similar colour palette, so they coordinate without clashing.
 A softly repeating pattern is ideal for the restful area, while lively birds, animals or botanicals suit

-There’s no need to cover the whole wall, either as sections, such as the back of shelves, behind the bed or to demarcate a desk area.
+There’s no need to cover the whole wall, either.
+You can tile sections, such as the back of shelves, behind the bed or to demarcate a desk area.

-Create wood panelling
+More ideas: create wood panelling

 If you’re ready to embrace wood, try using it on a wall.
 Cladding is a good way to cover up uneven surfaces or bring